ArchemedIan/OPi5-U-Boot-Installers/README.md

 11) If you cloned to/from an SDcard, the led will start blinking again. remove the SDcard used for cloning, and re-insert the SPI installer SDcard.
 12) Now wait for the led to be lit solid. if it does, the clone succeded, and the spi has been flashed.

-## Clone without installing SPI u-boot:
+## Clone without installing SPI U-Boot:
 0) Same as above, except create a folder called `success` after step 2 and move (not copy) the u-boot .bin file to it.